 Seeking tips for flying with a head cold

-I received some great advice in response to my Facebook post (a plus for social media in helping to solve life’s little quandaries) and what I learned there was also confirmed by a visit to our local pharmacist as well when I went to stock up on cold medicines.
+I did some crowdsourcing and research to see what I could learn about how to keep my nasal passages and ears clear for the flights.
+What I learned was also confirmed by a visit to our local pharmacist when I went to stock up on cold medicines.
 I’m not a doctor so I definitely recommend checking with one (or whatever medical professional you trust) before you try any of these tips.
-Here’s what worked for me: